Free Consultation

 In North Carolina, workers across various sectors face the ever-present danger of electrical injuries, a risk accentuated by the widespread use of electrical equipment and systems in today’s workplaces.
 Electrical injuries, ranging from mild shocks to severe burns and even fatalities, can occur in virtually any work environment, from construction sites and manufacturing plants to offices and retail spaces.

-If you’ve suffered an electrical injury on the job in Charlotte, it’s crucial to know that you may be entitled to workers’ compensation benefits.
+If you’ve suffered an electrical injury on the job, it’s crucial to know that you may be entitled to workers’ compensation benefits.
 These benefits are designed to cover your medical expenses, lost wages, and rehabilitation costs, ensuring that you can focus on your recovery without the added stress of financial burden.

-What is the most common injury working with electricity?
+What is the most common injury when working with electricity?

 Electric shock is the most common injury that occurs when working with electricity, accounting for about 72% of these nonfatal injuries in 2020, according to data from the Electrical Safety Foundation.